Derry City move four points off leaders Rovers

 Last updated on .From the section Irish

-Derry City made it back-to-back victories as they recorded at 3-0 win over UCD at the Brandywell.
+Derry City made it back-to-back victories as they recorded a 3-0 win over UCD at the Brandywell.

 Ryan Graydon, who struck the late winner at Shelbourne on Monday, opened the scoring inside five minutes.